pryceholmes/pcholmes-SER316-assign5/README.md

 Design pattern 3: Factory pattern.
 To create the characters in different classes such as a fighter or mage or thief, I could use the factory pattern to create the character like described in the lecture videos.
 This would allow us to create different types of characters without a mess of conditionals and constructor calls.

+/////////////////////////////////////// ASSIGNMENT 5B ///////////////////////////////////////
+This section is written as of 5B.
+The 3 design patterns I have decided to implement are the factory pattern, the state pattern and the singleton pattern.
+I used the factory pattern for the creation of player characters and enemies.
+All the research I did on the factory pattern came from the refactoring guru website and the lecture videos.
+I used the factory pattern to create player and enemy creators that create concrete player and enemy objects based off of an interface.
+These classes can be found in the player creation and enemy creation packages.
+I used the state pattern to create cycles that the game runs in.
+The functionality for the battles are in the cycle classes, and we switch between the cycles every 5 floors.
+This acts like a state machine, so depending on what cycle we are in, the game will behave differently.
+The research I did on the state pattern came from the refactoring guru website's design catalog.
+Lastly I used the singleton pattern to create a file called enemy constants that holds information for creating enemies.
+The file holds a hashmap that holds creation values for the enemy creation, and only one instance of this file can exist.
+The research I did on the singleton pattern came from the refactoring guru website.

+CheckStyle and Spotbugs: